A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems

-for any symmetric matrix $\Lambda$, where the ball $\Ball{\dist}$ is defined as in~\eqref{ball}.
-An important computational advantage of the proposed algorithm lies in the reduced dimensionality of the linear minimization oracle (LMO)~\eqref{Eq_LMO}.
-Specifically, the number of decision variables in the LMO (i.e., the matrix~$\Sigma$) is essentially half that of the original problem~\eqref{Eq_FM_Convex_App}, which involves both $D$ and $L$.
-This reduction becomes particularly beneficial in high-dimensional settings, where solving the LMO is significantly more efficient than addressing the full optimization problem directly.
-Although the LMO is often tractable and admits near-analytic solutions, the conic constraints associated with the feasible sets $\SPlusSet$ and $\DPlusSet$ can make the solutions to~\eqref{Eq_FM_Convex_App} computationally demanding.
+for any symmetric matrix $\Lambda$\footnote{If the program~\eqref{Eq_LMO} has multiple optimizers, the oracle~$\LMO(\Lambda)$ can be an arbitrary selection from the set.}.
+From a computational perspective, this study focuses on developing an efficient algorithm tailored to the semidefinite programming (SDP)~\eqref{Eq_FM_Convex_App}, for which the commercial solvers (e.g., MOSEK~\cite{SemidefOpt_MOSEK}) typically rely on second-order methods, and hence do not scale well to large problems.
+Moreover, General-purpose first-order methods (e.g., SCS~\cite{odonoghue2016conic}) instead require projection oracles that involve solving quadratic objectives over the feasible set, in contrast to the LMO~\eqref{Eq_LMO}, which only requires a linear objective.
+In fact, the LMO \eqref{Eq_LMO} can admit closed-form solutions, thereby avoiding the need to solve a full SDP.
+It is also worth noting that the problem~\eqref{Eq_FM_Convex_App} involves conic constraints associated with $\SPlusSet$ and $\DPlusSet$, which can make the direct solution computationally demanding.

-Finally, we wish to note that this study, along with the literature mentioned above, focuses on a static formulation of the factor model, where the latent factors remain constant over time.
-However, a dynamic counterpart also exists, as explored in works such as \cite{Hidden_Factor_Estimation_Zorzi, FactorModellingforHighDim_Yao, A_Paremetric_Estimation_Marcellino}, where the temporal evolution of factors is modeled via state-space representations.
-The study of dynamic factor models, however, lies beyond the scope of this work.
+In this work, we consider the static factor model problem, where the factors remain constant over time; for a dynamic counterpart, where the factors temporal evolution is modeled via state-space equations, see, e.g.,~\cite{Hidden_Factor_Estimation_Zorzi}.